Mike-Soukup/SFL_MLAPI/README.md

-# Overview page for Fashion MNIST ML API:
+# Overview page for MNIST ML API:

 This repo represents the source code for deploying a Flask API end point for a Support Vector Machine (SVM) that will predict which digit is displayed with a 28 x 28 pixel image from the famouse MNIST data set.